-Cannabinoids found in cannabis are produced inside the trichomes, tiny hairlike outgrowths on the flowers, leaves and stems of the cannabis plant.
+Cannabinoids are produced inside trichomes, tiny hairlike outgrowths on the flowers, leaves and stems of the cannabis plant.
 Together with terpenes, cannabinoids protect the plant from UV rays, heat and predators.

-What makes the pot so popular is the fact that cannabinoids from cannabis have a binding affinity towards the same CB receptors as endocannabinoids, which allows them to produce a wide variety of effects depending on the dosage taken.
+What makes cannabis so popular is the fact that cannabinoids from cannabis have a binding affinity towards the same CB receptors as endocannabinoids, which allows them to produce a wide variety of effects depending on the dosage.

-Simply put, THC can mimic the effects of anandamide provided we get the dosage right, and CBD can delay its degradation by inhibiting an enzyme in charge of shutting down anandamide.
+Hence, THC can mimic the effects of anandamide, while CBD can delay its degradation by inhibiting an enzyme in charge of shutting down anandamide.

-This means that, for each condition, there should be a strain that works best that has just the right cannabinoid and terpene levels.
+This means that, for each condition, there should be a strain with just the right amount of cannabinoids and terpenes.

-For example, when we expose the plant to UV rays or high temperatures, it thinks it needs to protect itself so it starts producing more trichomes.
-Since trichomes contain cannabinoids (among other things) this allows us to produce a high potency flower with upwards of 20% THC.
+For example, when you strategically expose the plant to UV rays or high temperatures, it needs to protect itself so it starts producing more trichomes.
+Since trichomes contain cannabinoids (among other things) the end result is a high potency flower with upwards of 20% THC.